What will I learn?

 The course applies a scientific approach to natural resource management, wildlife conservation and sustainability, with an overall theme of applied ecological science.
 You will develop the skills to analyse and monitor a range of diverse ecosystems in the field and design and effectively implement management plans.

 How will I be assessed?

-Both formative assessments, allowing you to develop research and study skills as well as technical and expert knowledge and summative assessment feature in this programme.
-Summative assessments include completion of a research dissertation, written assignments, presentations, project and lab reports, practical and online based portfolios and open and closed examinations.
+Final and in-session assessment will allow you to develop research and study skills as well as technical and expert knowledge.
+Assessments include completion of a research dissertation, written assignments, presentations, project reports and examinations.

 Where can I go from here?

 You can progress onto postgraduate study, gain employment with conservation organisations or use your skills to run your own business.